bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 * <https://github.com/bnb-chain/bsc-double-sign-sdk>
 * <https://github.com/bnb-chain/oracle-relayer>

-## What is consensus model of BSC?
+## What is the consensus model of BSC?

 BNB Smart Chain is an innovative solution to bring programmability and interoperability to Beacon Chain.
 BNB Smart Chain relies on a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
 For more details, refer [here](learn/consensus.md).